ionic-team/capacitor/README.md

 ### Timeline

-These dates are tentative.
+_Disclaimer_: These dates are tentative.
 "It'll be ready when it's ready!"

 *Short term milestones*